 This section will involve you watching 14 one-minute clips which contain developing hazards, e.g., a driver emerging from a junction too quickly or a cyclist swerving in front of you.

 When you see a hazard developing, you need to click your mouse.
 Hazards are worth 5 points and the sooner you spot them, the more points you’ll get.
 Don’t expect random clicking to help you breeze through this section.
 If the software thinks you’re cheating, it will automatically fail you.
 You will need to score at least 44 out of 75 to pass this section.
+To get more help on this subject, read up on our hazard perception dos and don’ts.

 Though it might not seem like it, the information you learn when revising the theory test will help you become a safe and confident driver.
 Once you’ve got a solid theoretical foundation laid out, you’ll be able to apply it to your driving—from adjusting your speed to match changes in weather to knowing what to do in the event of a car accident.